beaumartinez/gsd/readme.md

 # GSD

-GSD, short for Getting Shit Done™, toggles mapping a list of hosts to the loopback interface in the hosts file.
+GSD, short for Getting Shit Done™, lets you get shit done.

+It toggles mapping a list of hosts to the loopback interface in the hosts file.

 It's inspired by Vic Cherubni's [get-shit-done].